kMutagene/dotnetconf-focus-fsharp/demos/01_teaching/README.md

 To see it in action, restore local tools via `dotnet tool restore` and run `dotnet fsdocs watch --eval` in this folder.

+The example docs contained in docs are the output of the fslab documentation template.

 ## Links:

 - FSharp.Formatting: